thuliteio/getdoks.org/content/docs/start-here/manual-setup.md

   noindex: false # false (default) or true
 ---

-The quickest way to create a new Doks site is using `create hyas` as shown in the [Getting Started guide](/docs/start-here/getting-started/#creating-a-new-project).
+The quickest way to create a new Doks site is using `create thulite` as shown in the [Getting Started guide](/docs/start-here/getting-started/#creating-a-new-project).
 If you want to add Doks to an existing Thulite project, this guide will explain how.

 ## Set up Doks